TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/03-NumPy/notes/02-stats-in-numpy.md

 The statistical concepts that we'll cover include:

 - Mean - is the average
-- Median - value lying in the mid-point(middle value) of the set (Mode is the value that occurs most often)
+- Median - value lying in the mid-point(middle value) of the set that has been ordered from lowest to highest.
+If the length of our dataset was an even number, the median would be the value halfway between the two central values.
+(Mode is the value that occurs most often)
 - Percentiles - determine the value a given percentage of observations lie below, 75% of values lie below 4.265
 - Interquartile Range
-- Outliers - sort the data set, look for any outliers
+- Outliers - values that lie outside of the majority.
 - Standard Deviation - a value expressing by how much the members of a group differ from the mean for the group(determine how similar or different the members of the dataset are)

 We'll be analyzing single-variable datasets.